msmanek/getting-a-gig-pm-edition/README.md

 # Introduction

 Hey friends!
 I was inspired by [cassidoo's getting a gig](https://github.com/cassidoo/getting-a-gig) to create this guide on how to get a gig in product management (PM from here on out) as a tech major.
-I will have done 2 engineering internships and will be starting an APM internship come September.
+I will have completed 2 software engineering internships and will be starting a PM internship come September.
 You can do that, too.
 Because you're great.

-**Please note:** I left a lot of the original material from getting-a-gig because it is still relevant to PM.
+**Please note:** I left a lot of the original material from getting-a-gig (attitude, resume, cover letter, search and conclusion sections) because it is still relevant to PM.
 Also, a lot of what is here reflects my personal opinion on PM as a whole.

 # Contents